austinsonger/documentation/source/main/OwlHsoftwaretap.rst

 OwlH Master Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-**OwlH Master Configuration for Software TAP**
+**OwlH Master Configuration for SoftwareTAP**

-We call flock Controller the main process that will drive Software TAP functionality.
+We call flock Controller the main process that will drive SoftwareTAP functionality.
 This is the default configuration file that you will find in your /etc/owlh/ folder.

 ::